Things to do in Chesterfield, Virginia

 How do we know Chesterfield County so well?
 Because we build here and live here.
 And we might just even be your neighbors.
 Whether Chesterfield is already your home, or you’re considering make it home, this list of the top destinations in “South Side” will help your downtime Live Up.

 Here are the top Chesterfield things to do…

-AREAS IN CHESTERFIELD COUNTY, VA
+CHESTERFIELD COUNTY, VA

-Chesterfield County, VA boasts more than 420 square miles of neighborhoods, parks, shopping malls, business parks, schools and more.
+Chesterfield County, VA boasts more than 420 square miles of neighborhoods, parks, shopping malls, business parks, schools, and more.
 And with nearly 350,000 residents according to the U.S. Census Bureau, it’s a bustling, growing, and welcoming community.
 There are plenty of things to do in Midlothian, VA — as well as Woodlake, Mosely, and all around Chesterfield.
-Here are just a few of the towns, areas and communities to know…
+Here are just a few of the towns, areas, and communities to know…

 - Chester: Three Chesterfield, VA high schools call Chester home: Thomas Dale, Matoaca, and L.C.
 Bird.
 Henricus Historical Park, complete with historical re-enactors, gives visitors an opportunity to see Virginia circa 1611.